Bullet time: Technology

 The bullet time effect was originally achieved photographically by a set of still cameras surrounding the subject.
 The cameras are fired sequentially, or all at the same time, depending on the desired effect.
 Single frames from each camera are then arranged and displayed consecutively to produce an orbiting viewpoint of an action frozen in time or as hyper-slow-motion.
 This technique suggests the limitless perspectives and variable frame rates possible with a virtual camera.
 However, if the still array process is done with real cameras, it is often limited to assigned paths.

 In The Matrix, the camera path was pre-designed using computer-generated visualizations as a guide.
 Cameras were arranged, behind a green or blue screen, on a track and aligned through a laser targeting system, forming a complex curve through space.
 The cameras were then triggered at extremely close intervals, so the action continued to unfold, in extreme slow-motion, while the viewpoint moved.
 Additionally, the individual frames were scanned for computer processing.
 Using sophisticated interpolation software, extra frames could be inserted to slow down the action further and improve the fluidity of the movement (especially the frame rate of the images); frames could also be dropped to speed up the action.
 This approach provides greater flexibility than a purely photographic one.
 The same effect can also be simulated using pure CGI, motion capture and other approaches.

 Bullet time evolved further through The Matrix series with the introduction of high-definition computer-generated approaches like virtual cinematography and universal capture.
-Universal capture, a machine vision guided system, was the first ever motion picture deployment of an array of high definition cameras focused on a common human subject (actor, Neo) in order to create volumetric photography.
+Universal capture, a machine vision guided system, was the first ever motion picture deployment of an array of high definition cameras focused on a common human subject (actor, Neo) in order to create a volumetric photography.
 Like the concept of bullet time, the subject could be viewed from any angle yet, at the same time, the depth based media could be recomposed as well as spatially integrated within computer-generated constructs.
 It moved past a visual concept of a virtual camera to becoming an actual virtual camera.
 Virtual elements within the Matrix Trilogy utilized state-of-the-art image-based computer rendering techniques pioneered in Paul Debevec's 1997 film The Campanile and custom evolved for The Matrix by George Borshukov, an early collaborator of Debevec.
 Inspiration aside, virtual camera methodologies pioneered within the Matrix trilogy have been often credited as fundamentally contributing to capture approaches required for emergent virtual reality and other immersive experience platforms.

 For many years, it has been possible to use computer vision techniques to capture scenes and render images of novel viewpoints sufficient for bullet time type effects.
 More recently, these have been formalized into what is becoming known as free viewpoint television (FTV).
 At the time of The Matrix, FTV was not a fully mature technology.
 FTV is effectively the live action version of bullet time, without the slow motion.